Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_snowpark_python_machine_learning/machine_learning_with_snowpark_credit_card_approval_prediction.md

 ### Excercise
 **What You'll Do**:
-- Apply your knowledge of Stored Procedures and User Defined Functions to develop additional models
+- Apply your knowledge of Snowpark ML to train, score and evaluate additional models
 - You can choose between [XGBoost](https://github.com/dmlc/xgboost) or [LightGBM](https://github.com/microsoft/LightGBM) as your additional model

 **For XGBoost:**
-Open up the [`4_1_EXERCISE_additional_models_xgboost`](https://github.com/Snowflake-Labs/sfguide-getting-started-machine-learning/blob/main/hol/4_1_EXERCISE_additional_models_xgboost.ipynb) Jupyter notebook and develop/adjust the code to solve the tasks.
+Open up the [`3_1_EXERCISE_additional_models_xgboost`](https://github.com/Snowflake-Labs/sfguide-getting-started-machine-learning/blob/main/hol/3_1_EXERCISE_additional_models_xgboost.ipynb) Jupyter notebook and develop/adjust the code to solve the tasks.

 **For LightGBM:**
-Open up the [`4_2_EXERCISE_additional_models_lightgbm`](https://github.com/Snowflake-Labs/sfguide-getting-started-machine-learning/blob/main/hol/4_2_EXERCISE_additional_models_lightgbm.ipynb) Jupyter notebook and develop/adjust the code to solve the tasks.
+Open up the [`3_2_EXERCISE_additional_models_lightgbm`](https://github.com/Snowflake-Labs/sfguide-getting-started-machine-learning/blob/main/hol/3_2_EXERCISE_additional_models_lightgbm.ipynb) Jupyter notebook and develop/adjust the code to solve the tasks.

 ### Solution
 **For XGBoost:**
-You can verify your excercise results by having a look at the solution provided in the  [`4_1_SOLUTION_additional_models_xgboost`](https://github.com/Snowflake-Labs/sfguide-getting-started-machine-learning/blob/main/hol/4_1_SOLUTION_additional_models_xgboost.ipynb) Jupyter notebook.
+You can verify your excercise results by having a look at the solution provided in the  [`3_1_SOLUTION_additional_models_xgboost`](https://github.com/Snowflake-Labs/sfguide-getting-started-machine-learning/blob/main/hol/3_1_SOLUTION_additional_models_xgboost.ipynb) Jupyter notebook.

 **For LightGBM:**
-You can verify your excercise results by having a look at the solution provided in the  [`4_2_SOLUTION_additional_models_lightgbm`](https://github.com/Snowflake-Labs/sfguide-getting-started-machine-learning/blob/main/hol/4_2_SOLUTION_additional_models_lightgbm.ipynb) Jupyter notebook.
+You can verify your excercise results by having a look at the solution provided in the  [`3_2_SOLUTION_additional_models_lightgbm`](https://github.com/Snowflake-Labs/sfguide-getting-started-machine-learning/blob/main/hol/3_2_SOLUTION_additional_models_lightgbm.ipynb) Jupyter notebook.

 <!-- ------------------------ -->
-## Hyperparameter Tuning with Optuna
+## Hyperparameter Tuning with Snowpark ML and GridSearchCV
 Duration: 10

 ### Demo
 **What You'll Do**:
-- Utilize [Optuna](https://github.com/optuna/optuna) to perform hyper parameter tuning inside a Stored Procedure
-- Deploy the optimized model with a User Defined Function
+- Tune the parameters of an XGBoost model with [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) using the Snowpark ML API
-- Evaluate the resulting model
+- Evaluate the parameter tuning process

-Open up the [`5_1_DEMO_hyperparameter_tuning_optuna`](https://github.com/Snowflake-Labs/sfguide-getting-started-machine-learning/blob/main/hol/5_1_DEMO_hyperparameter_tuning_optuna.ipynb) Jupyter notebook and run each of the cells.
+Open up the [`4_1_DEMO_hyperparameter_tuning_gridsearch`](https://github.com/Snowflake-Labs/sfguide-getting-started-machine-learning/blob/main/hol/4_1_DEMO_hyperparameter_tuning_gridsearch.ipynb) Jupyter notebook and run each of the cells.

 <!-- ------------------------ -->
 ## Conclusion